splunk/splunk-addon-for-perforce/README.md

 This add-on will get perforce log files enabling users to have a better overview of the system by analysing provided metrics.

 ## Features
-* Get audit and performance data (Network and Database) from Perforce Helix Core Server to build metrics
+* Get audit and performance data from Perforce Helix Core Server to build metrics
 * Ingested data will have different sourcetypes depending on the event type as depicted in table below
-* CIM compliance to ease integration with other services
+* CIM compliance to ease integration with other services (best effort)

 | **Eventtype**  | **Sourcetype**              | **Description**                                                           |
 |----------------|-----------------------------|---------------------------------------------------------------------------|